-Think about the audience benefit
+Think about the audience’s benefit

 Keep it simple

-Rehearse, rehearse, rehearse
+Rehearse, rehearse, rehearse.

-This one should be pretty self explanatory.
-The more you do something the better you get.
+This one should be pretty self-explanatory.
+The more you do something, the better you get.
 You might realise after saying it out loud that the gag you put in the opener wasn’t as witty as it seemed.
-Go a step further by rehearsing in front of somebody, it makes a huge difference.
-If you can’t find somebody willing to sit through what you have to say then the bathroom mirror is another option.
+Go a step further by rehearsing in front of somebody; it makes a huge difference.
+If you can’t find somebody willing to sit through what you have to say, then the bathroom mirror is another option.

 Get to Know The Crew